munjalbharti/Query-guided-End-to-End-Person-Search/README.md

 ## PRW Evaluation
 We evaluate on PRW and PRW-mini with the same script as adopted by Mask-G (prw_test.py and prwmini_test.py respectively).
 This evaluation is motivated from CUHK-SYSU  https://github.com/ShuangLI59/person_search/tree/master/lib/datasets.
 Each probe image is compared to whole gallery except the probe image itself.
 If you are using this evaluation for PRW please cite:

 [1] B. Munjal, S. Amin, F. Tombari, F. Galasso.
 Query-guided End-to-End Person Search.
-In The The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019
+In The IEEE Conference on Computer Vision and         Pattern Recognition (CVPR), 2019

 [2] D. Chen, S. Zhang, W. Ouyang, J. Yang, and Y. Tai.
 Person search via a mask-guided two-stream cnn model.
 In The European Conference     on Computer Vision (ECCV), 2018

 [3] T. Xiao, S. Li, B. Wang, L. Lin, and X. Wang.
 Joint detection and identification feature learning for person search.
 In The IEEE
     Conference on Computer Vision and Pattern Recognition (CVPR), 2017.

 [4] L. Zheng, H. Zhang, S. Sun, M. Chandraker, Y. Yang, and Q. Tian.
 Person re-identification in the wild.
-In The IEEE Conference
+In The IEEE Conference on
-     on Computer Vision and Pattern Recognition (CVPR), 2017.
+    Computer Vision and Pattern Recognition (CVPR), 2017.

 ## RPN vs QRPN Proposals